 Examples Of Google Play Screenshots

-This example uses one large screenshot framed inside a Samsung S10, along with a lively headline to capture the user's attention.
+This example uses one large screenshot framed inside a Samsung S10, punctuated with a lively headline to capture the user's attention.
 The background pattern and color is meticulously chosen to match the app's color palette while reinforcing the app's core emotions of whimsy and individualism.